Grand Isle Consolidated Water District

 Staying informed with VT-Alert!

 If the District ever has to issue a boil water notice or other water restrictions, we will notify you through the VT-Alert system.
 However, you need to give us your notification information, such as cell phone numbers, the carriers (if you want to receive text messages) and all email addresses you want notified.
 VT-Alert is free, secure and reliable.
 Over 80 Vermont agencies have signed up in the two years Vermont has offered this notification program.
 You will receive only messages related to GICWD water emergencies unless you go to the VT-Alert website and sign up yourself for notifications from other Vermont groups.
 We encourage you to visit vtalert.gov for more information and to sign up for additional notifications.

 GICWD Celebrates 20 Years of Operation!

 October 2015 is the 20th Anniversary of the District!
 We are celebrating 20 years of delivering quality water to the community!
 Congratulations to every member for helping to provide a healthy environment for all members.
-More info to come including an open house and some history of the system.

 The GAC Filtration System is Online!

 As printed in the July 14th 2015 Islander: